Groundhog Day Marathon, Half Marathon, 1/6 Marathon

 SWITCHING RACES It is allowable to switch from the full to the half (or vice versa if you’re feeling really frisky) but you need to make sure the timers from Classic Race Management know that BEFORE the race.
 Switching mid-race isn’t cool, but if you happen to do that, you better go up to Jeff or Joe from Classic and talk REAL NICE to him, and maybe he’ll include you in the results anyway.

-Interested in being a part of the Fourth Annual Groundhog Day Marathon?
+Interested in being a part of the Fifth Annual Groundhog Day Marathon?
 Of course you are!
 Grab an event summary CLICK HERE, then jump over to our contact page, start your message with “SPONSOR,” and we’ll be in touch shortly!

 Travel & Hotels